coq-community/templates/README.md

-The generated files should be kept under version control, as continuous integration needs its config file as well as the `.opam` file to be present in the repository and and GitHub needs the `README.md` file order to display it.
+The generated files should be kept under version control, as continuous integration needs its config file as well as the `.opam` file to be present in the repository and GitHub needs the `README.md` file order to display it.

 You can find documentation, advice, and guidelines on how to maintain a Coq project